 This will create a batch change preview in Sourcegraph.
 Navigate to the URL printed in the terminal to preview all the pull requests that will be created.

 Once you've verified the preview looks correct, change

 lsif-go.campaign.yamland run the following:

 # Use the values you set in your GitHub secrets for SRC_ENDPOINT and SRC_ACCESS_TOKEN.
-SRC_ENDPOINT= SRC_ACCESS_TOKEN= src campaigns apply -f lsif-go.campaign.yaml
+SRC_ENDPOINT= SRC_ACCESS_TOKEN= src batch apply -f lsif-go.campaign.yaml

-Now, go back to the campaign page and verify the pull requests have been created.
+Now, go back to the batch change page and verify the pull requests have been created.

 If there are errors creating any pull request, check to make sure the GitHub token in the Sourcegraph code host configuration (Site admin > Manage repositories) has the necessary scopes (